 Pinterest Ideas for you to help with the blog:

 What a lovely month to get married, the days are still warm and you are on the cusp of some of the gorgeous Autumn flowers which come into the flower markets in this month.

-Certain flowers like roses, gerbera, gypsophila and carnations are available all the year round but here is a list of some of September's best choices and ideas how to use them.
+Certain flowers like roses, gerbera, gypsophila, and carnations are available all year round, but here is a list of September's best choices and ideas for using them.

 Favourite British choices include:

 Meaning: Grace & Strength